 These slow growing plants have long, woody stems and fleshy leaves.
-The flowers are sweet-scented and star-shaped, usually with five thick and waxy petals.
+Their flowers are sweet-scented and star-shaped, usually with five thick and waxy petals.
 They are perfect for hanging baskets or in a vertical garden.

 Name meaning

-The genus was named in honor of the botanist Thomas Hoy (1750-1822).
+The genus was named in honor of botanist Thomas Hoy (1750-1822).

 The common name “Wax Plant” was given due to its waxy leaves and flowers.